-It can be done with a hoe, a spade, or a tractor driven plough in the tropical regions or mould-board plough, used mostly in the temperate regions.
+It can be done with a hoe, a spade, or a tractor-driven plough in tropical regions or mould-board plough, used mostly in temperate regions.

 Animals could be used to draft the plough during tilling.
-It is usually the first equipment to use on cleared farmland.
-The plough cuts and inverts large lumps soil.
+It is usually the first equipment to be used on cleared farmland.
+The plough cuts and inverts large lumps of soil.

-Weed seeds are then buried below cultivated seeds.
-The disc plough is more suitable for use in heavy, stick) and dry tropical sails with the mouldboard plough.
+Weed seeds are then buried below-cultivated seeds.
+The disc plough is more suitable for use in the heavy, stick) and dry tropical sails with the mouldboard plough.

 (b) Harrowing cultural practices

-The harrow is the next equipment used after land has been ploughed.
-It is used to further breakdown the lumps of soil cut by the plough into smaller pieces.
+The harrow is the next piece of equipment used after the land has been ploughed.
+It is used to further break down the lumps of soil cut by the plough into smaller pieces.

-The disc harrows are more suitable for use in tropical environment.
-After harrowing it may possible to grow crops such as rice which do not require seed beds or ridges.
+The disc harrows are more suitable for use in tropical environments.
+After harrowing it may be possible to grow crops such as rice which do not require seed beds or ridges.

-(c) Ridging: This is the last stage in land preparation for planting of seeds or seedlings.
+(c) Ridging: This is the last stage in land preparation for the planting of seeds or seedlings.

-Animals could be used to drag ridger for ridge making.
+Animals could be used to drag ridges for ridge-making.

 Ridging is done normally across the slope of the land to prevent it from being washed away by erosion.
 It is spaced 1m apart.

 This is measured from the top or crest of one ridge to the other.
-The length of the ridge depends on available land and choice the farmer.
+The length of the ridge depends on available land and the choice of the farmer.

-Tie-ridges can be constructed at intervals between two ridges especially in the school farms.
+Tie-ridges can be constructed at intervals between two ridges, especially in school farms.